-Curriculum threads in the program are built around a science foundation, theoretical foundation, clinical reasoning, assessment and intervention, professional practice, and research.
+Curriculum threads in the program are built around a science foundation, theoretical foundations, clinical reasoning, assessment and intervention, professional practice, and research.
 The following courses are offered once each year and must be taken in sequence.
-Any deviation from this sequence requires prior department chair approval.
+Any deviation from this sequence requires departmental chair approval.